nitinitleen1/nitinitleen1.github.io/_posts/2019-12-19-build-production-grade-debezium-with-confluent-kafka-cluster.md

 ---
 title: Build Production Grade Airflow Cluster
 date: 2019-12-19 21:13:00 +0530
-description: Configure the Production grade Airflow setup with Celery as an executor and PostgresSQL as the backend database.
+description: Airflow Cluster setup with Celery as an executor and PostgresSQL as the backend database.
 categories:
 - Airflow
 tags: